Periodic variable A-F spectral type stars in the northern TESS continuous viewing zone: Ambiguity in classification and other related shortcomings

-One of the reasons why we give only a rough estimate of the amplitude in Table~\ref{Tab:Main} is that the value can be significantly affected by stars contaminating the light in the apertures \citep[TESS has spatial resolution of only 21"/px,][]{Ricker2015}.
+One of the reasons why we give only a rough estimate of the amplitude in Table~\ref{Tab:Main} is that the value can be significantly affected by stars contaminating the light in the apertures \citep[TESS has a spatial resolution of only 21"/px,][]{Ricker2015}.
 In an extreme case, the star in the sample itself can be stable and the variation can come from a nearby variable star.
 We did not investigate this issue in detail but we performed a quick analysis concerning stars within our sample.
 We checked stars that were closer than 10 pixels from each other.
 Based on the amplitude of the peaks in the frequency spectrum, we decided which star is variable and which is not.

 Figure \ref{Fig:Blends} shows two examples of blended stars.
 In the top panel, we can see that the variability comes from the fainter star, TIC~232681382, which has peaks in the FT with higher amplitudes.
 In the bottom panel, the situation is the opposite: the brighter star (TIC~233545407) is the variable.
 In our sample, we identified 29 such couples among stars classified as variable from which 21 pairs show the same FT with different amplitudes.
-For these cases, we give a comment that the variability is caused by a close companion in the last column in Table~\ref{Tab:Main}.
+For these cases, we comment in the last column of Table~\ref{Tab:Main} that the variability is caused by a close companion.

 There might be more blends with fainter stars, but a detailed inspection of the stars around each object in our sample is beyond the scope of this paper.
 Nevertheless, we cross-matched our sample with the GAIA DR2 catalogue \citep{GAIA2018} and identified all stars that are less than 5\,mag fainter (in GAIA $g$ filter) than our variable star and are closer than 105" (5\,px) to it.
 We give the number of such stars in the last column of Table~\ref{Tab:Main}.
 This value gives at least a warning about possible blends that can also cause false positive identifications of variable stars.